sebastianwessel/html2js/README.md

 =======
 It's an express.js template module which creates pure js functions from html templates including i18n internationalisation and translations without learning a new mark-up-language. html2js gives you full flexibility and power of js inside your templates because you can use plain js to build your own logic.
+It's blazing fast because your HTML template will be automaticly converted into pure js code during startup.

+**WHY SHOULD I USE IT?**

+- blazing fast because of creating pure, executable js code
+- one template fits for different language/country combinations(i18n support) for simple maintaining your templates
+- easy and short syntax inside of pure HTML
+- template logic is NOT limited to a few fixed functions **full js functionality**
+- easy extendable without touching server- or module code with pure js code
+- define and re-use your own functions with pure js for better maintaining your templates

 Install
 ====